CodingEZ/Automated-Garden/README.md

 Once the libraries are installed, attempt to run some of the test files in the 'Test' folder of this repository.
 If there are no errors, you are set to go!

+## Running Some Tests

+To make sure that you've followed instructions correctly, try to run some of the tests.
+The two tests are located within the "Tests" folder.
+The first test is called "Test-ImageGrab," which tests the reading capabilities of OpenCV.
+Play around and see if you can take a live picture with your laptop's built-in camera.

+The second test is "Test-Threshold," which is an example of one way to threshold the image.
+There are many ways to threshold, so don't be afraid to play around with the different thresholds.
+A quick example is located here: https://medium.com/@ckyrkou/color-thresholding-in-opencv-91049607b06d.
+You can also look into OpenCV masks and contours.
+The OpenCV docs are here: https://docs.opencv.org/3.4.1/.

 # How to use this repo

 ## ImageControl.Controller Class